syavorsky/comment-parser/migrate-1.0.md

 >
 > If set to a function, it should return true to toggle fenced state; upon returning true the first time, this will prevent subsequent lines from being interpreted as starting a new jsdoc tag until such time as the function returns true again to indicate that the state has toggled back.

-This is mostly kept same
+This is mostly kept the same

 **New optoins:**